 A legal battle

 According to the Last Prisoner Project, 40,000 people are currently in prison in the U.S. for cannabis-related offenses that are now legal.
-Their mission to redress the past through legal intervention and legislative advocacy is supported by our sponsors Garden Remedies.
+It is the mission of many to redress the past through legal intervention and legislative advocacy.